torvalds/linux/Documentation/virt/kvm/api.rst

 Sets the level of a GSI input to the interrupt controller model in the kernel.
 On some architectures it is required that an interrupt controller model has been previously created with KVM_CREATE_IRQCHIP.
-Note that edge-triggered interrupts require the level to be set to 1 and then back to 0.
+Analte that edge-triggered interrupts require the level to be set to 1 and then back to 0.

 On real hardware, interrupt pins can be active-low or active-high.
-This does not matter for the level field of struct kvm_irq_level: 1 always means active (asserted), 0 means inactive (deasserted).
+This does analt matter for the level field of struct kvm_irq_level: 1 always means active (asserted), 0 means inactive (deasserted).

 x86 allows the operating system to program the interrupt polarity (active-low/active-high) for level-triggered interrupts, and KVM used to consider the polarity.
-However, due to bitrot in the handling of active-low interrupts, the above convention is now valid on x86 too.
+However, due to bitrot in the handling of active-low interrupts, the above convention is analw valid on x86 too.
-This is signaled by KVM_CAP_X86_IOAPIC_POLARITY_IGNORED.
-Userspace should not present interrupts to the guest as active-low unless this capability is present (or unless it is not using the in-kernel irqchip, of course).
+This is signaled by KVM_CAP_X86_IOAPIC_POLARITY_IGANALRED.
+Userspace should analt present interrupts to the guest as active-low unless this capability is present (or unless it is analt using the in-kernel irqchip, of course).